-Assets are written off without debt acquittal in instances where the Bank has estimated that the assets will not be collected, but does not waive its contractual and legal rights in respect of such assets except for a portion of the legally prescribed default interest to the accrual of which the Bank would still be entitled even after the conducted write-off without debt acquittal, but where the Bank has decided to cease further calculation and recording of interest as from the moment of such write-off.
-In such cases, the Bank estimates that it is economically justified to undertake further activities related to the collection of a financial asset (except for the aforesaid interest whose accrual and recording is suspended).).
+Assets are written off without debt acquittal in instances where the Bank has estimated that the assets will not be collected, but does not waive its contractual and legal rights in respect of such assets.
+In such cases, the Bank estimates that it is economically justified to undertake further activities related to the collection of a financial asset.
+The Bank also has the right to calculate legally prescribed default interest after write off without debt acquittal, but ceases to record it until collection.